MathieuBahin/FlipPage/README.md

 You can make the assembly if you wish i didn't upload mine.
 (Also save the PCB in .step from KiCad to have a full assembly)

-The box printing time is around 12h30.
+The box printing time is around 12h30 at 40%.

-The top printing time is around 1h30.
+The top printing time is around 1h30 at 40%.